cobleg/FacilityBenchmarking/Introduction.md

 The main output is an expected total return on asset with a confidence interval under alternative scenarios.
 Scenarios typically represent low, medium and high demand for the facility output.

 ### Levelised cost of energy
-Levelised cost of energy ([LCoE](LCoE.md)) is typically used by policy makers and market analysts that need a way of creating a cost ranking alternative facilities that produce energy.
+Levelised cost of energy ([LCoE](LCoE.md)) is typically used by policy makers and market analysts that need a way of creating a unit cost ranking of alternative facilities that produce energy.
 This may be used as part of a multi-criteria analysis in which policy makers are considering a range of trade-offs between policy objectives.

 LCoE provides a basis for comparison that smoothes out the lumpy costs that can occur when a facility is being constructed or installed as well as varying expected operating lives and levels of utilisation.

 The main output of an average cost of output over a specified time interval.

+# References
+“2008 Interpretation of Short Run Marginal Cost - Economic Regulation Authority Western Australia.” n.d.
+Accessed November 19, 2022. [https://www.erawa.com.au/electricity/wholesale-electricity-market/regulatory-papers/2008-interpretation-of-short-run-marginal-cost](https://www.erawa.com.au/electricity/wholesale-electricity-market/regulatory-papers/2008-interpretation-of-short-run-marginal-cost).